-Revitalise your garden this spring with these 50 quick fixes!
+Revitalise your garden with these 50 quick fixes!
 I’ve put together a long list of easy, simple and cheap ideas to do up the garden in no time at all.

 1 Install a bird bath